dwayne/elm-calculator-tutorial/src/README.md

 - A way to prototype with HTML/CSS.
 - A way to structure your HTML/CSS with [BEM](https://getbem.com/).
 - A way to design an API for your Elm views.
-- A way to test your Elm views in a sandboxed environment.
 - A way to separate your UI and application logic.

 Other interesting things I'd cover, because I'm working on a calculator, include: